sherry-ger/workshop/Labs/Lab1.md

 6. I use nano as my editor `nano modules.d/elasticsearch.yml`

-7. In the `elasticsearch.yml` file, please set the `var.paths` under the Server logs section
+7. In the `elasticsearch.yml` file, please set the `var.paths` under the Server logs section.
+It should looks like the following when you are done.

 ```
   # Server log:  server: